parkrich/configure-ad/README.md

 <br />

 <p>
-Observing the random users in Active Directory uunder the "_Employees Organizational Unit.
+Observing the random users in Active Directory under the "_Employees" Organizational Unit.
 These will be the users that can access the Windows 10 machine under the domain forest created specifically for this lab, mydomain.com.
 </p>

 ![image](https://github.com/parkrich/configure-ad/assets/137697108/755c1fa4-7e39-4145-b6da-c2cd323122ec)